reduction of carbonyl compounds header image

 ketones

-Hydrogenation of double bonds is a useful reduction reaction which gives high yields, however it is non-selective.
-If you consider the example below which can be used to illustrate the point.
-Prop-2-enal contains both a carbon carbon double bond (C=C) and a carbonyl group (C=O).
+Hydrogenation of carbon carbon double bonds (C=C) is a useful reduction reaction which gives high yields, however it is non-selective.
+If you consider the example below which can be used to illustrate the point, here prop-2-enal contains both a carbon carbon double bond (C=C) and a carbonyl group (C=O).
 Using catalytic hydrogenation it is NOT possible to reduce the carbonyl group and leave the C=C intact.
+Catalytic hydrogenation is non-selective and will simply add hydrogen across both the C=C and C=O bonds.

 selective and non-selective reduction of C=C and C=O groups

-To reduce the carbonyl group and leave the C=C intact it is necessary to use either sodium borohydride or lithium aluminium hydride as the reducing agent.
-The hydride ion (H-) having a negative charge will be repelled by the pi electrons in the C=C bond but will be attracted to the partial positive charge on the carbon atom (Cδ+) in the carbonyl group.
+However to reduce the carbonyl group and leave the C=C intact it is necessary to use either sodium borohydride or lithium aluminium hydride as the reducing agent.
+The hydride ion (H-) present in the lithium aluminium hydride having a negative charge will be repelled by the pi electrons in the C=C bond but will be attracted to the partial positive charge on the carbon atom (Cδ+) in the carbonyl group.

 Key Points